kubos/kubos/docs/contribution-process.rst

-available for a certain board type, you would edit kubos-hal/kubos-hal/uart.h in the appropriate comment section with a new note about the unsupported option. - If you want to test your documentation changes: + Run the command 'doxygen docs/Doxyfile' from the project folder with the new documentation to regenerate the html documentation + Open up {project}/html/index.html in a web browser + Browse to your doc updates to verify
+available for a certain board type, you would edit kubos-hal/kubos-hal/uart.h in the appropriate comment section with a new note about the unsupported option. - If you want to test your documentation changes: + Run the command 'doxygen Doxyfile' from the project folder with the new documentation to regenerate the html documentation + Open up {project}/html/index.html in a web browser + Browse to your doc updates to verify